Shrew: Characteristics

 Shrews are fiercely territorial, driving off rivals, and coming together only to mate.
 Many species dig burrows for catching food and hiding from predators, although this is not universal.

 Female shrews can have up to 10 litters a year; in the tropics, they breed all year round; in temperate zones, they cease breeding only in the winter.
 Shrews have gestation periods of 17–32 days.
 The female often becomes pregnant within a day or so of giving birth, and lactates during her pregnancy, weaning one litter as the next is born.
 Shrews live 12 to 30 months.

+A characteristic behaviour observed in many species of shrew is known as "caravanning".
+This is when a litter of young shrews form a line behind the mother, each gripping the shrew in front by the fur at the base of the tail.

 Shrews are unusual among mammals in a number of respects.
 Unlike most mammals, some species of shrews are venomous.
 Shrew venom is not conducted into the wound by fangs, but by grooves in the teeth.
 The venom contains various compounds, and the contents of the venom glands of the American short-tailed shrew are sufficient to kill 200 mice by intravenous injection.
 One chemical extracted from shrew venom may be potentially useful in the treatment of high blood pressure, while another compound may be useful in the treatment of some neuromuscular diseases and migraines.
 The saliva of the northern short-tailed shrew (Blarina brevicauda) contains soricidin, a peptide which has been studied for use in treating ovarian cancer.
 Also, along with the bats and toothed whales, some species of shrews use echolocation.
 Unlike most other mammals, shrews lack zygomatic bones (also called the jugals), so have incomplete zygomatic arches.